aadeshkulkarni/first-issues/README.md

 To contribute new features and changes to the website, you would want to run the app locally.
 Please follow these steps:

 1. Clone the project locally.
 Make sure you have Python 3 and a recent version of Node.js installed on your computer.

+2. Add GITHUB_TOKEN in .env file

-2. Build the front-end app and start the development server.
+3. Build the front-end app and start the development server.

 ```bash
 $ npm install # install the dependencies
 $ npm run dev # start the development server
 ```

-The app should open in your browser.
+The app should spin up on your browser.